Overview

 Responsibility – An Important Notice

 O.A.R.S.
-International, Inc., R.O.A.M.
-Adventures, Inc. and cooperating agencies act only in the capacity of agent for the participants in all matters relating to transportation and/or all other related travel services, and assume no responsibility however caused for injury, loss or damage to person or property in connection with any service, including but not limited to that resulting directly or indirectly from acts of God, detention, annoyance, delays, and expenses arising from quarantine, pandemics, strikes, theft, pilferage, force majeure, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, government restrictions or regulations, and discrepancies or change in transit over which they have no control.
-Reasonable changes in itinerary may be made where deemed advisable for the comfort and well-being of the participants, including cancellation due to water fluctuation, insufficient bookings (this trip requires a minimum of 2 guests), and other factors.
-There is risk in whitewater rafting and inflatable kayaking, particularly during high-water conditions.
-Rafts and kayaks do capsize.
+International, Inc., ROAM Adventures, Inc., and cooperating agencies act only in the capacity of agent for the participants in all matters relating to transportation and/or all other related travel services and assume no responsibility however caused for injury, loss or damage to person or property in connection with any service, including but not limited to that resulting directly or indirectly from acts of God, detention, annoyance, delays and expenses arising from quarantine, pandemics, strikes, theft, pilferage, force majeure, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, government restrictions or regulations, and discrepancies or change in transit over which it has no control.
+Reasonable changes in the itinerary may be made where deemed advisable for the comfort and well-being of the participants, including cancellation due to water fluctuation, insufficient bookings (this trip requires a minimum of 2 guests), and other factors.
+There is risk in whitewater rafting, particularly during high-water conditions.
+Rafts, dories, and kayaks do capsize.
 You could be swept overboard.
 Your guide will make every attempt to assist, but you must be strong and agile enough to “self-help” and “float-it-out” without further endangering yourself or others.
 We reserve the right not to accept passengers weighing more than 260 pounds or with a waist/chest size exceeding 56 inches.
-We are experienced at accommodating people with various disabilities.
+We may decide, at any time, to exclude any person or group for any reason we feel is related to the safety of our trips.
+We are experienced in accommodating people with various disabilities.
 Please give us an opportunity to make you feel welcome.
-However, we need to discuss any special requirements ahead of time.
-We may decide, at any time, to exclude any person or group for any reason we feel is related to the safety of our trips.
+We need to discuss any special requirements ahead of time.

 R.O.A.M.
 Adventures, Inc.

 R.O.A.M.
-Adventures, Inc., a travel partner of OARS.
-International, is the operator of this trip.
-Upon arrival, a representative will meet you and escort you throughout the program.
+Adventures, Inc., a travel partner of OARS International, is the operator of this trip.
+A representative will escort you throughout the program.
 These staff members are the very best and will strive to ensure your complete satisfaction.